We compete in this market. Here is how the rankings stay honest anyway.

 When you use Ava and decide to contact a provider, we send your information to that provider so they can follow up.
 We do not charge providers for that handoff.
 We do not resell your contact information.
 The provider receives only what you typed into Ava or onto the contact form, and only for the providers you actively chose to be contacted by.

 If any of these three layers ever changes (for example, if we ever introduce pay-per-lead pricing), this policy gets updated and the change is logged in the editorial audit.
-We do not move money quietly.
+We do not move money without saying so.

 5. Conflict-of-interest rules